 Find common ground

-Based on this, the first thing you may want to do after saying “hello” is to build rapport by finding a commonality.
-This doesn’t mean making something up, rather becoming a detective and asking questions to find something on which you can latch.
+The first thing you want to do after greeting them is to begin building rapport by finding a commonality.
+This does not mean making something up, rather becoming a detective and asking questions to find something on which you can latch.

 Make them laugh

-Don’t be sloppy
+Do not be sloppy

 Smile and relax

 Do not be that person.
 Relax and smile.
 Nothing is more disarming than a smile.
 A smile has an amazing reciprocity effect where the other person is almost obligated to return the favor.
-They may actually feel good in doing it and thank you for it.
+They may also feel good in doing it and thank you for it.
 A smile is also a psychological signal of altruism.